I’ve got a secret and if you promise to keep it to yourself I’ll fill you in on it.

 A few years ago I had actually become so burned out that I stopped going.
 I stopped Crossfit, I stopped lifting weights at the gym, and besides some squats, pull-ups, push-ups, and light walking I wasn’t really doing much.

-I started to get antsy.
 I wanted to move my body more but I really didn’t feel like dealing with the gym crowd or doing another Crossfit WOD.

 But then it happened.
 I swear a bright light from the heavens above shined down on it.
 A beautiful bright red battle rope.
 We made eye contact and I walked towards it.